 We believe life in the spirit is exactly that, the whole of life lived every day, in every way, in the Spirit.

-There are plenty of smaller workshops and things happening across the site during the afternoons.
+There are plenty of smaller workshops and things which happen across the site during the afternoons.
 You can pop into the Hub (see the information in the handbook and on site), or you can just chill.
 But just in case you wanted to meet people who are a similar age or have a similar vision to you, we’ve put on some focused zones that you can pop into.
+In 2018 these included:

 Chris helps to lead Gateway Leeds and has worked full time there since 2008.
 He is married to Jo they have two kids.